diversemix/diversemix.github.io.old/software/setup.md

 The following sections setup git does assume you have pulled by dotfiles with:

 ```
+# Add user to sudoers without password
+echo "peter ALL=(ALL) NOPASSWD: ALL" > /etc/sudoers.d/peter

 # Bare essentials
 sudo apt install -y \
 build-essential net-tools nodejs npm vim-athena git